 Beyond beaches and restaurants, Haleiwa is a hotbed of creativity, culture, and genuine North Shore spirit.

-• Art galleries and stores: Support local artists at Haleiwa Art Gallery, Wyland Galleries or Polu Gallery.
+• Art galleries and stores: Support local artisans at Haleiwa Art Gallery, Wyland Galleries, or Polu Gallery.

-• Surf stores: Get gear or just window-shop vintage boards at iconic shops such as Surf N Sea.
+• Surf stores: Score gear or window-shop for vintage boards at iconic shops such as Surf N Sea.

-• Historic bridge: Have a photo stop at the “Rainbow Bridge,” which is also an Anahulu Bridge.
+• Historic bridge: Take a photo at the iconic “Rainbow Bridge,” also known as Anahulu Bridge.

-• Stand-up paddle tours: Kayak or paddleboard up and down along the banks of the Anahulu River and appreciate their beautiful vegetation.
+• Enjoy the water: Kayak or paddleboard up and down along the banks of the Anahulu River and appreciate the native vegetation.

-For more ideas, check out Things to Do on the North Shore.
+For more inspiration, check out our Things to Do on the North Shore.

 Conservation and Wildlife